mohity5/Practice_NetworkAnalysis_Airports/README.md

-# Network Analysis: Airport Network
+# Network Analysis: Airports Network

 This is a notebook to practice Network Analysis via the workshop in SCQ CSS 2022 Summer School.